jamornsriwasansak/mortar/README.md

 As I do not have much time at this moment, changing the scene requires you to modify the code by yourself.
 An example is in "src/main.cpp"

-There are two pathtracers in the system.
-PathTracer class is quite slow but I am certain that it definitely produces correct result.
-FastPathTracer class is much faster but only takes care of BRDF (not BSDF) and handled edge cases through several assumptions.

 ### Features
 In its current early stage, it supports:
+* Ambient occlusion Integrator
+* Path tracer with next event estimation utilizing MIS [Veach's thesis](https://graphics.stanford.edu/papers/veach_thesis) \[1997]
+* Voxelizer
 * Environment map importance sampling
 * Alpha-testing
-* Ambient occlusion Integrator
-* Path tracer with next event estimation utilizing MIS [Veach's thesis](https://graphics.stanford.edu/papers/veach_thesis) \[1997]
 * Low discreprancy sampler with blue-noise property from [Heitz et al.](https://eheitzresearch.wordpress.com/762-2/) \[2019]
 * PCG random number generator ported from [pcg-random.org](https://www.pcg-random.org/)
 * Lambert diffuse BRDF